NA-MIC/ProjectWeek/PW40_2024_GranCanaria/Projects/StatisticalShapeModelingWithSlicerAndShapeworks/README.md

 Present an introductory presentation and series of tutorials for SSM, ShapeWorks, and its integration with Slicer.
 The planned presentations and tutorials are as follows:

+ - Introduction to SSM and ShapeWorks (presentation)
+ - Slicer's ShapeWorks plugin interface (tutorial)
+ - Advanced pipeline: Slicer to ShapeWorks
+ - Additional SSM tools using ShapeWorks
+ - Advanced SSM in ShapeWorks

 ## Progress and Next Steps

 <!-- Update this section as you make progress, describing of what you have ACTUALLY DONE.